anpt1992/locationiq-csharp-client/README.md

-# This is .net starndard version fork from locationiq which is unofficial
+# This is .net starndard version fork from locationiq and It is unofficial

 # locationiq - the C# library for the LocationIQ